lukso-network/docs/docs/guides/universal-profile/transfer-lyx.md

 ## Setup

-To complete this mini-guide, we will need two things:
+To complete this mini-guide, we will need:

-- the ABIs of the `UniversalProfile` and `KeyManager` contracts.
+- the `UniversalProfile` and `KeyManager` contracts ABIS from the [`@lukso/lsp-smart-contracts`](https://www.npmjs.com/package/@lukso/lsp-smart-contracts) npm package.
 - the address of our Universal Profile we want to send LYX from.

 ```shell